GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 - National environmental economic accounting of Australia's coastal ecosystem extents
 - State of the Environment reporting
-- Complmenting periodic high resolution expert mapping
+- Complementing periodic high resolution expert mapping
-- Intergration with other terrestrial and ocean data sets (see [Future work](./?tab=quality))
+- Integration with other terrestrial and ocean data sets (see [Future work](./?tab=quality))

 ## Lineage